What Happens When A Metal Reacts With Oxygen

 Trends and Latest Developments

 Current trends in the study of what happens when a metal reacts with oxygen focus on understanding and controlling the oxidation process at the nanoscale.
 Nanomaterials, such as nanoparticles and nanowires, have a high surface area to volume ratio, which makes them more susceptible to oxidation.
 This can be both a challenge and an opportunity.
 On one hand, uncontrolled oxidation can degrade the properties of nanomaterials.
-On the other hand, controlled oxidation can be used to create novel materials with unique properties.
+On the flip side, controlled oxidation can be used to create novel materials with unique properties.

 One area of active research is the development of oxidation-resistant coatings for nanomaterials.
 These coatings can be made from various materials, including other metals, ceramics, or polymers.
 The goal is to create a barrier that prevents oxygen from reaching the surface of the nanomaterial.